> The Young Tradition > Songs > Banks of the Nile

 In this song a girl wants to go to sea with her man, who prevents her by taking shelter behind naval regulations.
 Other sailors must have been less persuasive or less obedient, since women were by no means strangers to navy ships in Nelson’s day.
 At the battle of the Nile itself, women helped with carrying powder to the guns; some were wounded, and one gave birth to a baby.
 Versions of this song continued popular for a century or more, sometimes being remade to suit other battles and campaigns, or other occupations, including sheep-shearing in Australia, as in the well-known Banks of the Condamine.

 Martin Carthy sang The Banks of the Nile on his 1988 album Right of Passage; this was also included in 1993 on The Collection.
-A previously unreleased instrumental version of The Banks of the Nile, scheduled for a forthcoming Martin Carthy CD, is on the 2003 anthology The Definitive Collection.
+A previously unreleased instrumental version of The Banks of the Nile, scheduled for a planned Martin Carthy CD, is on the 2003 anthology The Definitive Collection.
 Martin Carthy noted on his original recording:

 As an avid stamp collector when I was a little boy I was, for some reason, fascinated by the Falkland Islands, and I remember first hearing the name Malvinas during the fifties and then approximately every ten years after that.
 It still astonishes me that during the 1982 war there was so very little, if any, public questioning of the basic notions which Parliament and the press propagated.
 The first war that England had watched on TV may have had something to do with it, and certainly I shall not forget the utterly toneless briefings of that MOD official night after night.
 I’m sure he’s always existed and that the armed forces have always made use of him.
 I’m equally sure that the laughing, cheering and banging of drums that saw off the task force was replaced in fairly short order by the sort of doubt, misery and torture to be found in The Banks of the Nile.
 This, like Eggs in Her Basket, is a song from the Cardboard Box, but unlike that song there is no clue to the identity of the singer nor the one who recorded him.
 Whoever he is, he is a fabulously inventive musician and I for one would love to know his name.
 I’m indebted to Malcolm Taylor at the Vaughan Williams Library for letting me hear it.